 Cervical Radiculopathy, commonly called a "pinched nerve", is a damage or disturbance of nerve function that causes pain in the upper body.
 This can be caused from normal wear and tear of your body as you age, conditions such as arthritis, or a sudden injury.
 Common symptoms of Cervical Radiculopathy are muscle weakness and numbness from the arm into the hand, pain radiating into the shoulder, and a tingling sensation in the shoulder, arm, or hand.

 Muscle spasms in the neck are involuntary contractions of the muscles, where the muscles get hard, tight, and painful.
 Myofascial Pain Syndrome occurs when you get repeated muscle spasms in your neck.
 This can be caused by stress, muscle tension, repetitive motions, and more.
 Some common symptoms of Myofascial Pain Syndrome and muscle spasms are a tender knot in the muscle, a persistent, aching pain that sometimes worsens, and sometimes headaches.

 More Information on Muscle Spasms & Myofascial Pain Syndrome

 Sometimes there isn't a specific cause for your neck pain.
 Most often, it is temporary and will disappear in a few days.
 Other times, you will need treatment, such as manual therapy, deep tissue mobilization, and more.
 Some common causes of non-specific neck pain are falling, whiplash, and poor posture, especially at the computer or work desk.
 Symptoms are a sharp pain in the neck, restricted movement, weakness in the arm or hand, and numbness or tingling.

 More Information on Non-Specific Neck Pain

 We treat all forms of neck pain at any of our offices.
-We have over 140 locations in 9 states.
+We have hundreds of locations across the United States.
 If you would like to set up an appointment, please fill out our online form.
 We look forward to seeing you!